 The practice had policies and procedures in place to investigate, respond to and learn from significant events and complaints.
-Staff were aware of the reporting procedures in place and encouraged to raise safety issues to the attention of colleagues and the partners.
-Staff understood the process for accident and incident reporting including their responsibilities under the Reporting of Injuries Disease and Dangerous Occurrences Regulations 2013 (RIDDOR).
-The partners told us that any accident or incidents would be discussed at practice meetings or whenever they arose.
-There had been no accidents or incidents in the last 12 months.
-The partners told us that policies and procedures were updated annually and whenever any changes were required.
+Staff were aware of the reporting procedures in place and encouraged to raise safety issues to the attention of colleagues and the owner.
+Staff understood the process for accident and incident reporting including their responsibilities under the Reporting of Injuries, Disease and Dangerous Occurrences Regulations 2013 (RIDDOR).
+The partners told us any accident or incidents would be discussed at practice meetings or whenever they arose.
+The registered manager told us that policies and procedures were updated annually and whenever any changes were required.